-Speeding is one of the most common contributing causes for car accidents.
+Speeding is one of the most common contributing causes for car accidents in Miami.
 Nearly every driver on the road has driven over the speed limit at some point in their lives, and you may be concerned that courts and insurance companies consider this infraction to minor to take it seriously.
 Miami speeding accident lawyer Prosper Shaked fights for the rights of car accident victims who were injured or lost family members because of speeding accidents.

 Dangers of High-Speed Car Accidents

 High-speed car accidents are some of the most deadly and dangerous auto accidents.
 Cars are designed to handle collisions at high speeds, even at speeds in excess of normal highway speeds.
 The energy behind a car during a crash is a product of half its mass and the square of its velocity.
 This means that the speed of a vehicle contributes far more to the destructive power behind a crash than the vehicle’s weight.

 During a crash, a car’s safety features work to fight against the energy of the crash.
 Crumple zones smash and collapse to pad the impact, increasing the time that it takes for the crash to happen.
 This gives the vehicles time to slow down and absorb some of the energy of the crash.
 Airbags work similarly to pad the driver during the collision, using pockets of air to cushion the blow.
 Most modern cars are safer and help protect the victim during a crash, but these safety features can only do so much.